direct to content

 Status

-From 1987 to 1988, ten 1 x 2 meter test trenches to depths of around 1 meter were excavated by East Carolina University, below which was a hard layer of rocks and dead coral that proved impossible to excavate.
-The 104 recovered artifacts included red, orange, and yellow bricks, clay tobacco pipe fragments, glass bottle fragments, a large variety of ceramics, and several metal objects.
-Based on the artifact assemblage, these investigators concluded that this vessel dates from the late eighteenth to the mid-nineteenth century and possibly may be of English or Dutch origin (Bequette 1992:136).
+From 1987 to 1988, ten 1 x 2 meter test trenches to depths of around one meter were excavated by East Carolina University, below which a hard layer of rocks and dead coral was found that proved impossible to excavate.
+104 artefacts were recovered and these included red, orange, and yellow bricks, clay tobacco pipe fragments, glass bottle fragments, a large variety of ceramics, and several metal objects.
+Based on the artifact assemblage, these investigators concluded that this vessel dates from the late eighteenth to the mid-nineteenth century and possibly may be of English or Dutch origin (Bequette 1992, p.
+136).

 Drawing of the SE-501 shipwreck site.
 Source: Bequette 1992.